olaoluwa-98/codechauffeur.com/content/articles/using-a-database-url-parser-in-nodejs.md

 By using this process, you reduce the number of env variables.

 Note: There are some known issues with this method.
 If your database password contains some special characters, it'll break the parsing and the result will be inconsistent.
-Also, if you put a non existing driver, the library does not validate it.
+Also, if you put a non-existing driver, the library does not validate it.